Structure of the Curriculum

 - Studio Research and Practice (Year 1) is comprised of practice-led and practice-based research and the production of work, which may take myriad forms.
 It is the main focus and largest credit-bearing component of the curriculum for Fine Art students.
 Students develop a body of work focused on motivating questions, ideas or themes, and use media, materials and working methods they find most appropriate.
 Students undertake research and work independently, in forms and directions that are specific to them, including material, archival and field research, technical training, publications, collaborative partnerships and public presentations.
 In the first year, emphasis is on experimentation and exploration of processes, materials and ideas.
 By the end of their first year, students present at least one or more individual and assessable works that evidence their ability to integrate self-directed research and critical, contextual perspectives into a developing body of work.

-- Analysis of Practice-Group Critique: involving self and peer evaluation of research and practice.
+- Within Studio Research and Practice, there is an additional Analysis of Practice-Group Critiquemodule that operates as a formative assessment involving tutor and peer evaluation of research and practice.

-Year two of the MFA program offers students a concentrated period of self-directed study devoted to the conceptualization and completion of the Graduate Research Project, which is comprised of a work for exhibition and a writing component to be developed in relationship to the student’s individual practice.
-Each trimester in year two corresponds to a phase in the graduate research project: Proposal Phase, Project Phase, and Completion Phase.
+- The Graduate Research Project (Year 2)offers second-year students a concentrated period of self-directed study devoted to the conceptualisation and completion of the Graduate Research Project, which is comprised of a body of work for public presentation and a written text of up to 6,000 words.
+Each trimester in the second year corresponds to a phase in the Graduate Research Project: Proposal Phase, Project Phase and Completion Phase.